Ph.D. in Literature

-The elective requirement can be fulfilled by coursework inside or outside the English Department.
+The electives requirement can be fulfilled by actual offered seminars inside or outside the English Department.
 Five elective courses will satisfy degree requirements.
+UWP 390 is acceptable as one of the electives.
+Also, be aware 299s are ungraded but still count towards overall units.
 With the approval of the Graduate Adviser, students may also enroll in a graduate class at another University of California campus through the Intercampus Exchange Program.

 - Course Waiver and Course Relief

 Students who enter the Ph.D. program with MA coursework from another institution may petition the Graduate Adviser for a Course Waiver up to three of the twelve required seminars; each approved petition will reduce the number of required courses by one.
 Students may not reduce their coursework to fewer than nine seminars.

 Students holding an MA may also petition the Graduate Adviser for course relief for up to five of the breadth requirements; each approved petition allows the student to substitute elective courses.
 ENL 200 may not be waived or relieved.

 For each waiver or relief request, students must submit to the English Graduate Office a Course Waiver or Relief Request form (available in the office) along with the syllabus from the course and the student's seminar paper.

 - Designated Emphasis

 Graduate students may participate in a Designated Emphasis (DE), a specialization that might include a new method of inquiry or an important field of application which is related to two or more existing Ph.D. programs.